-In order to effectively discharge its obligations under the CWC, South Africa continued to utilise the services of a specialised laboratory capable of performing advanced analytical procedures to enable detection and identification of chemical-weapons-related chemicals and their degradation products.
+In order to effectively discharge its obligations under the CWC, South Africa continued to utilise the services of a specialised laboratory capable of performing advanced analytical procedures to enable detection and identification of chemical weapons-related chemicals and their degradation products.

-The renewal of the SLA with Protechnik Laboratories, South Africa's Single Small-Scale Facility (SSSF), enabled the provision of the above laboratory services.
-This also supplemented CWC compliance and allowed for maintenance of the laboratory.
-The SLA, which was valid from 1 April 2017 to 31 March 2022, was renewed for five years, from 1 April 2022 to 31 March 2027.
+The SLA with Protechnik Laboratories, South Africa's Single Small-Scale Facility (SSSF), enabled the provision of the above-mentioned laboratory services.
+This also supplemented the CWC compliance and allowed for maintenance of the laboratory.
+The SLA, which was first signed in 2006, and regularly renewed, is currently valid for five years, from 1 April 2022 to 31 March 2027.
 Among the responsibilities in the SLA is for Protechnik Laboratories to provide scientific support to the Council, including chemical analysis.
+The laboratory also conducts the Analytical Chemistry Course for African States Parties to the CWC on behalf of the Organisation for the Prohibition of the Chemical Weapons (OPCW), which aims to build analytical chemistry skills in Africa.

-Furthermore, the Council has supported the involvement of the laboratory in activities related to the Biological and Toxin Weapons Convention, such as participation in the workshops of the UN Secretary-General's Mechanism (UNSGM) for the investigation of alleged use of chemical, biological and toxin weapons.
+Furthermore, the Council has supported the involvement of the laboratory in activities related to the Biological and Toxin Weapons Convention, such as participation in workshops of the United Nations Secretary-General's Mechanism (UNSGM) for the investigation of alleged use of chemical, biological and toxin weapons.